LaunchCodeEducation/launchcode-course-learning-objectives/unit2-csharp/lesson19.rst

 -----

 - Understand the basic concepts of authentication
-- Implement basic authentication in Spring using request filters
+- Implement basic authentication in ASP.NET

 Objectives
 ----------